aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/cells-formatting/excel-themes-and-colors/major-minor-font/_index.md

 **![Theme Fonts](Theme-Fonts.png)**

 If Theme Font is selected, the file will display file displays different in different regions .
-If you do not want to automitally change font in different regions, please not select fonts under Theme Fonts .
+If you do not want to automitally change font in different regions, don't select The two Theme Fonts .

 ## **Changing Headings And Body Font Programally**
-With Aspose.Cells for .Net , we can check whether the default font is theme font or set theme font with  [**Font.FontSchemeType**](https://reference.aspose.com/cells/net/aspose.cells/font/schemetype/) property.
+With Aspose.Cells for .Net , we can check whether the default font is theme font or set theme font with  [**Font.SchemeType**](https://reference.aspose.com/cells/net/aspose.cells/font/schemetype/) property.

 The following sample code shows how to manipulate theme font.